-Eggs sold in Alabama, Georgia, Tennessee recalled over Salmonella concerns
+Eggs sold in Alabama, Georgia, Tennessee recalled over salmonella concerns

-ATLANTA — An Alabama farm has recalled its eggs after the CDC linked them to a multi-state salmonella outbreak.
+ATLANTA – An Alabama farm has recalled its eggs after the Centers for Disease Control and Prevention linked them to a multi-state salmonella outbreak.

 On Sept.
 8, the CDC said Gravel Ridge Farms recalled packages of a dozen and 2.5 dozen eggs in cardboard containers with UPC code 7-06970-38444-6.
 Recalled eggs have “best if used by” dates of July 25, 2018 through Oct.
 3, 2018.

-The CDC is urging anyone who may have bought the eggs affected by the recall to any Gravel Ridge Farms eggs to the store for a refund or throw them away, regardless of the “best if used by” date.
-The CDC says even if some eggs were eaten and no one got sick, do not eat them.
+The CDC is urging anyone who may have bought the eggs affected by the recall to return any Gravel Ridge Farms eggs to the store for a refund or throw them away, regardless of the “best if used by” date.
+The CDC says even if some eggs were eaten and no one got sick, do not eat the remaining eggs.
 In addition, the CDC is encouraging consumers to wash and sanitize drawers or shelves in refrigerators where recalled eggs were stored.

+Last week's recalls and warnings: Ford F-150s, Toyota Prius and Honey Smacks

+Ground beef recall: Publix recalls products sold in Florida for possible E. coli contamination

 As of Sept.
 7, 14 people have been infected with the strain of Salmonella Enteritidis in both Tennessee and Alabama.
 No deaths have been reported.